'The jewel is not just an object of beauty (in fact, conceptual jewellery is often purposely not very beautiful at all), but an artist’s statement.'

 2009-2010, Gallery assistant at the Lesley Craze gallery in London.

-With over a decade of experience, artist Eleanor Kerr-Patton demonstrates a unique approach to jewellery as a wearable art form.
+With over a decade of experience, artist Eleanor Kerr-Patton demonstrates a unique approach to jewellery as an expression of living with mental ill health.
 Graduating in 2009 she has contributed to noted UK and international exhibitions.
-Her work is part of many personal collections, she has been selected as a designer to watch by Not Just a Label and had received multiple grants and bursaries to create pieces.
+Her work is part of many personal collections, she has been selected as a designer to watch by Not Just a Label and has received multiple grants and bursaries to create new work.

-Her pieces combine ethically sourced precious metals and nontraditional materials creating a collection of jewellery which can be worn as an outwardly visible representation of a journey often invisible to others, bringing these subjects to the public eye.
+Her pieces are constructed using ethically sourced and sustainable materials where ever possible, creating a collection of jewellery which can be worn as an outwardly visible representation of a journey often invisible to others, bringing these subjects to the public eye.

 2018 Qualified as Mental Health First Aider